+14/1 DON D 0

-Pre-req & Required Courses; Chapter 49.13 Requirements When BSN Course Desc.
-For Equivalent Registered/ Completed/ Transferred Grade
+Pre-req & Required Courses; Chapter 49.13 When BSN Registered/ Grade

+Requirements Course Desc.
+Completed/

+For Transferred

+Equivalent

 Eng.
 Comp: WRT 120 or 200 Prior to

 (3 credits) acceptance

 Eng.
 Lit Prior to

 (3 credits) acceptance

 Mat 121 Statistics Prior to

-Or its equivalent (3 credits) acceptance
+Or its equivalent acceptance

+(3 credits)

 WCU core courses NSG 311; 312; 411; & 412 or its Prior to

 equivalent.
-Student must have graduated from an accredited BSN program acceptance
+Student must have graduated from an acceptance

+accredited BSN program

-Evidence of course completion in undergraduate Prior to
+Evidence of course completion in Prior to

-program that addresses Transcultural Care acceptance
+undergraduate program that addresses acceptance

+Transcultural Care

-Evidence of course completion in undergraduate Prior to
+Evidence of course completion in Prior to

-program that addresses Care of the Individual with a Disability acceptance
+undergraduate program that addresses Care of acceptance

+the Individual with a Disability

 Praxis I: Prior to

 NCLEX acceptance

-BLS certification Prior to acceptance
+BLS certification Prior to

+acceptance

 NSG 533: Prior to

+Health program

-Health Assessment program completion
+Assessment completion

 NSG 512: Prior to

-Legal Mandates program completion
+Legal Mandates program

+completion

 EDA 542: Prior to

-Foundations of Spec ED program completion
+Foundations of Spec ED program

+completion

 NSG 502: Prior to

-School Nurse Practicum program completion
+School Nurse Practicum program

+completion

-^{} All determinations are subject to final approval by the Department of Nursing.
+\ All determinations are subject to final approval by the Department of Nursing.

-^{}Courses may be completed at the undergraduate or graduate level.
+\\Courses may be completed at the undergraduate or graduate level.
 Courses must be completed in order to quality for certification as a school nurse.
 Candidates who satisfy course work at another institution must provide official transcripts to the Department of Nursing prior to qualifying for certification.
-If you believe that items on your current transcript meet the 49.13 requirements indicated, please bring the courses in question to the attention of the Department of Nursing upon submission.
+If you believe that items on your current transcript meet the 49.13 requirements indicated, please bring the courses in question to the